modfin/is/README.md

 GLOBAL OPTIONS:
-   --nokey      no access key is needed to view content  (default: false) --noclip     do not copy url to clipboard (default: false) --ascii, -a  will treat a file as text input and display it on the web, just as for
+   --nokey      no access key is needed to view content  (default: false) --noclip     do not copy url to clipboard (default: false) --once, -o   terminates the server after first page load, so things dont hang around
-                std in (default: false)
-   --once, -o   terminates the server after first page load, so things dont hang around
                 (copies curl command to clipboard) (default: false) --ngrok, -n  starts an ngrok instance linking the snippet to it, see https://ngrok.com/.